|

 this button will submit the accumulated Post Script file for printing.
 There is also access to printing the queue

-from the Printer Toolbar shown below and other applications may provide other access
+from the Printer Toolbar shown below and other applications may provide other

-to printing the queued job.
-If you exit
+access to printing the queued job.
+If

-printing before the program exits.
+of printing before the program exits.

 Hitting